Clara Shih

 Clara Chung-wai Shih (born January 11, 1982) is an American businesswoman.
-She is the CEO and co-founder of Hearsay Social.
+She is the chairperson and former CEO of Hearsay Social, the digital software company she co-founded in 2009.
+Since November 2024, Shih leads the Business AI group at Meta Platforms.

 Early life and education

 Shih was born in Hong Kong.
-Her father, a math professor in Hong Kong, later became an electrical engineer in the United States at Argonne National Laboratory.
-Her mother was an art and special-education teacher.
-Shih and her family emigrated to Arlington Heights, Illinois when she was 4.
+Her father, a math professor in Hong Kong, later became an electrical engineer in the United States.
+Her mother was an artist who became a bilingual and special-education teacher after the family immigrated to the U.S. Shih and her family emigrated to Akron, Ohio, when she was 4.
 In elementary school, she was initially placed in special classes for kids with speech impediments because the school did not have a program in English as a second language.
+Subsequently, Shih's family relocated to Chicago.
 In eighth grade, she scored a 1420 on the SAT out of 1600.

 Shih attended Illinois Mathematics and Science Academy, where she participated in the women's varsity tennis team, orchestra, the student newspaper, the debate team, and the Mu Alpha Theta Mathematics Honor Society.
-She gave English lessons to immigrants.
+She volunteered as an English tutor for immigrant children.
 At 15, she helped develop materials in K-12 physics education at Fermilab.
 Shih was named the Presidential Scholar and graduated in 2000.

 Shih attended Stanford University, and co-founded the Stanford engineering public service center.
 She was the president of the campus chapter of the Institute of Electrical and Electronics Engineers, officer in the Stanford Society of Women Engineers, and was elected to Tau Beta Pi Engineering Honor Society.
 In addition to her extracurricular activities, Shih founded Camp Amelia Technology Literacy Group, a nonprofit organization that creates software aimed at improving basic education in underserved communities in the United States and developing countries.
 She was named a Microsoft Women's Scholar and became an intern at Microsoft, where she developed the RSS news aggregator for Outlook.
-In her spare time, Shih volunteered in East Palo Alto, California and taught low-income elementary students to become interested in math, science and technology.
+In her spare time, Shih volunteered in East Palo Alto, California, and taught low-income elementary students to become interested in math, science and technology.
 She was also named a Mayfield Fellow in her senior year, a Merage Foundation for the American Dream Fellow, a Google Anita Borg Scholar, a Microsoft Women's Scholar, and a Society of Women Engineers Scholar.
-In 2002, Shih did field research for her honors thesis while attending Beijing Foreign Studies University.
-Shih majored in economics and computer science; she graduated with honors with a bachelor's degree and a master's degree in computer science from Stanford in 2005.
-She was an intern at Microsoft.
+Shih majored in computer science; she graduated with honors with a bachelor's degree and a master's degree in computer science from Stanford in 2005.

 In 2005, Shih was awarded the Marshall Scholarship and attended University of Oxford.
 She received a master's degree in Internet studies from the University of Oxford Internet Institute.